 (Skene's Duct Cyst)

-Cysts are uncommon.
-They form if the duct to the gland is blocked, usually because the gland is infected.
-These cysts occur mainly in adults.
-If cysts become infected, they may form an abscess.
+Skene duct cysts form if the duct is obstructed, usually because the gland is infected.
+They occur mainly in adults.